 So, I hope these suggestions have inspired you, whether starting the school year or looking for new ideas to freshen up your morning meeting routine.
 It’s all about creating a welcoming and engaging environment for our youngest learners.
 Have a great day, and enjoy your time with those amazing kindergarteners!

 Try GoNoodle during Your Morning Meeting

-Now that you know how to use GoNoodle for your morning meeting, it’s time to get started.
+Now that you know how to use GoNoodle for your morning meeting, it’s time to start.

-If you would like to check out my year-long curriculum to help you teach classroom community, mindfulness, and character education click here.
+If you want to check out my year-long curriculum to help you teach classroom community, mindfulness, and character education, click here.